Getting from Keflavík Airport to Reykjavík city centre

 There are usually plenty of taxis waiting directly outside the arrivals hall.
 If you’re a small group or you’ve got a lot of luggage then it might be a good idea to book in advance.

-Big-name taxi companies such as Uber or Lyft don’t operate in Iceland, but there are several taxi operators that run from the airport to Reykjavík.
+Big-name taxi companies such as Bolt, Uber or Lyft don’t operate in Iceland, but there are several taxi operators that run from the airport to Reykjavík.

 Taxis are metered, so the price will depend on the time of day and the traffic (weekends and evenings are more expensive).

-You should always check with the driver in advance what the approximate price will be, but given the distance into the city centre, you can expect to pay around 21,500 ISK ($150 USD).
+You should always check with the driver in advance what the approximate price will be, but given the distance into the city centre, you can expect to pay around 22,500 ISK ($160 USD).

-The luxury way: book a private transfer
+The comfortable way: book a private transfer

 You’ll be met at the airport by your own chauffeur in a private air-conditioned car with wi-fi.
 And because you’re in a private car, you can drive straight into the city centre and be dropped off directly outside your hotel.